moby/moby/project/PACKAGERS.md

 distribution, this document is for you.
 It summarizes the requirements for building and running the Docker client and the Docker daemon.

-## Getting Started

-We want to help you package Docker successfully.
-Before doing any packaging, a good first step is to introduce yourself on the [docker-dev mailing list](https://groups.google.com/d/forum/docker-dev), explain what you're trying to achieve, and tell us how we can help.
-Don't worry, we don't bite!
-There might even be someone already working on packaging for the same distro!

-You can also join the IRC channel - #docker and #docker-dev on Freenode are both active and friendly.

-We like to refer to Tianon ("@tianon" on GitHub and "tianon" on IRC) as our "Packagers Relations", since he's always working to make sure our packagers have a good, healthy upstream to work with (both in our communication and in our build scripts).
-If you're having any kind of trouble, feel free to ping him directly.
-He also likes to keep track of what distributions we have packagers for, so feel free to reach out to him even just to say "Hi!"

 ## Package Name

 If possible, your package should be called "docker".
 If that name is already